 Happy Earth Day!
-The 50th anniversary of this celebration is a time to reflect on all that God has bestowed upon us through abundant gifts from the earth.
+This celebration is a time to reflect on all that God has bestowed upon us through abundant gifts from the earth.

 What will you do today to show your appreciation for God’s abundant gifts of the earth?